GiuseppeGalilei/Unifi-Network-Application/README.md

-# Ubiquiti Tips and Tricks

-Collection of scripts and notes about Ubiquiti gear, from an amateur networking geek.

-Includes:
+# Unifi Network Application

+You can find:
 - 🐳 Docker compose for deploying Unifi Network Application (including mongodb) on a **Generic System**, along with instructions
 - 🐳 Docker compose for deploying Unifi Network Application (including mongodb) on **DietPi** systems, along with instructions
 - 🐳 Docker compose for deploying Unifi Network Application (including mongodb) through **CasaOS**, along with instructions
-- 📔 **Cheat Sheet** and notes about random Ubiquiti stuff
+- 📔 **Cheat Sheet** about random Ubiquiti stuff

 Feel free to raise issues and share your insights.
 You can also join a more "relaxed" discussion on [Reddit](https://www.reddit.com/r/Ubiquiti/comments/18stenb/unifi_network_application_easy_docker_deployment/).